compbiomedeu/compbiomedeu.github.io/applications/HemoCell/HemoCell.md

 cd $HEMOCELLROOT/examples
 make executables
 ```
-WARNING: this rebuilds/relinks `libhemocell.a`..
+WARNING: this reconfigures/rebuilds/relinks `libhemocell.a` and uses default flags.

-6 - Run example oneCellShear on Cartesius in a batch job (recommended)
+6 - Run example oneCellShear on Cartesius in a batch job

-Here is an example of a submission script for Cartesius:
+Here is an example of a submission script for Cartesius.
+Use the same toolchain (foss (GNU) or Intel) that was used to build the library and the example.
 ```bash
 #!/bin/bash
 #SBATCH -J hemocell_oneCellShear